-What do I mean by sweet spot?
+What does sweet spot mean?
 They’re names that we all recognize, but they’re far from the Top Ten Liam or Lucas.
 We’ve heard them, and might even know a kid or two with the name.
 But they’re not everywhere – even though some of them are gaining in use.

 Style-wise, it’s tough to call them trendy.
 But you wouldn’t consider them fusty antiques, either.